 Special Note For Women Travelers: So how safe is Morocco for female tourists?
 While Morocco is relatively safe for women, there are some things to note about local culture.

-• Keep your clothing loose and modest, with skirts and pants falling below the knees, and tops that cover your chest and shoulders.
+• Keep your clothing loose (for the heat), with skirts and pants falling on the knees, and tops that cover your shoulders.
 If entering religious sites, cover your hair.

 • Be prepared from the occasional stares from men.
-These states can often be accompanied by verbal harassment that you should IGNORE completely.
+If there is any verbal harassment, you should ignore it completely.

 • Do not walk around alone at night, in quieter sides of town.
 If you must, have a male guide accompany you, and use only trusted taxis for transportation.